Xceptance/neodymium-library/README.md

     <version>1.0.0</version>
 </dependency>
 ```
 Add the `@RunWith` annotation to your test class or its superclass.
-This enables Neodymium for test execution.
+This enables test execution with Neodymium.
 ```java
 @RunWith(NeodymiumRunner.class)
 public class MyTests